TRENDING

 Black Mirror

-Similar to Striking Vipers (actually, the three episodes of the fifth season suffer from the same issue), we are once again presented with a story that’s enjoyable but fails to fully explore its ideas and remains on the surface.
-The portrayal of pop culture products as sanitized and ignoring harsh realities isn’t only evident in this presentation, but Brooker himself has explored it more effectively in other stories.
+Similar to "Striking Vipers" (actually, the three episodes of the fifth season suffer from the same issue), we are once again presented with a story that’s enjoyable but fails to fully explore its ideas and remains on the surface.
+The portrayal of pop culture as sanitized products that ignore harsh realities isn’t only evident in this episode.
+In fact, Brooker himself has explored it more effectively in other stories.

-The series falls short as an adolescent adventure, only scratching the surface of the lonely lives and suppressed emotions of its three main characters, and treating potentially intriguing ideas as mere anecdotes, such as the concept of a facility for eliminating pests in a humane way.
+The show falls short as an adolescent adventure, only scratching the surface of the lonely lives and suppressed emotions of its three main characters, and treating potentially intriguing ideas as mere anecdotes, such as the concept of a facility for eliminating pests in a humane way.
 I don’t consider the idea of consciousness trapped in hardware/software as having potential, considering it’s one of the most frequently explored themes in Black Mirror, albeit never with a happy ending like this one.

 White Bear (2x02) + Shut up and Dance (3x03)